nexconnectio/pynnex/docs/index.md

 - **Weak Reference**:
   - By setting `weak=True` when connecting a slot, the library holds a weak reference to the receiver object.
 This allows the receiver to be garbage-collected if there are no other strong references to it.
 Once garbage-collected, the connection is automatically removed, preventing stale references.

-## Why Pynnex?
+## Why PynneX?

 Modern Python applications often rely on asynchronous operations and multi-threading.
 Traditional event frameworks either require large external dependencies or lack seamless async/thread support.
-Pynnex provides:
+PynneX provides:

 - A minimal, dependency-free solution for event-driven architectures.
 - Smooth integration with asyncio for modern async Python code.